Mat-O-Lab/CSVToCSVW/README.md

 ```
 Username and password in docker-compose.yml should be edited for security reasons.

-Build the container once with 'docker-compose build' and start the container with 'docker-compose up'
+Build and start the container.
-cd into the cloned folder
 ```bash
 docker-compose build
 docker-compose up